jeremyfromearth/metonym/README.md

 # metonym
 Domain specific language for generating analogous variations of textual inputs.
-The goal of this language is to output variations of text with annotations for entities for use in systems such as Rasa NLU.
+The goal of this project is to more readily generate variations of text with entity annotations for use in systems such as Rasa NLU.

 ### Grammar:
 ```